PxT-8N/MNN/README.md

 ###### Device
   Input image size for neural network is 128x96 px, then was used a rescaling layer for optymalzation.
 Convolution include a 3 different layers with mas pooling, the are concentate and flatten for first dense player with 512 neurons.
 The next step are 2 dense layers with 128 and 32 neurons.
-Strucutre of neural network was shown in jupyter notebook - custom_model.ipny.
-For transfer learning it was used mobilenetV3 - jupyter notebook transfer_learning.ipny.
+Strucutre of neural network was shown in jupyter notebook - Custom_model_training.ipnyb.
+For transfer learning it was used mobilenetV3 - jupyter notebook MobilenetV3_Model_Transfer_Learning.ipynb.

 ###### Training